Jrayp/Moku/README.md

 moku.auto_tile_map(map)
 ```

-There is more functionality, and a lot of nuances, but for now, this is the usage guide you get :P
+There is more functionality, and a lot of nuances, but for now, this is the usage guide you get. :P

+(Oh, you should probably make sure that your tilesheet follows the same format as those in the demno project.
+Again this will be explained later.)